 1. Leave a Reply Comment Response

 WordPress by default has a “Leave a reply” link before the start of comment section.
 This is well thought position to place the link.
 We have article like this and this having more than 100 comments.
-Without link to leave a reply, users tend to do one of the two things:
+Without having leave a reply link, users tend to do one of the two things:

 - Quit commenting as they need to scroll to the page end.